IBM Workplace

 For every ten great ideas I came up with, our team had the resources to build maybe two of them.

-The team performance page was just of the larger Workplace product effort, with most of the development resources focused on the home page with its task lists.
-Additionally, the Workplace team wasn’t used to having designers integrated in the process, which meant we ended up working in silos.
+The Workplace team wasn’t used to having designers integrated in the process, which meant we ended up working in silos.

-This, combined with learning to work from home during the pandemic, led to communication snags, disagreements on features, and frequent misalignment.
+This, combined with learning to work from home during the pandemic, led to communication snags and frequent misalignment.

 One meeting, the developers presented a feature that wasn’t in our designs or the project requirements.
-One of the team members had been tinkering with it because he thought it was a neat idea.
+An engineer had been tinkering with it because he thought it was a neat idea.
 At first I worried, because we had limited resources and I didn’t want the team building something without design input.

 Then I realized that this exact sort of initiative was going to save the project.